 In March 1990, Vaughan teamed with his brother Jimmie to record the album Family Style.
 The album was a long-awaited collaboration and a commercial success, but he would not live to see its release.
 On August 27th of the same year, Vaughan and his band Double Trouble had just finished a performance in East Troy, Wisconsin.
 After the concert, the musicians boarded helicopters to take them back to Chicago.
 According to reports, there was haze and fog in the area, and patches of low clouds.

 Vaughan was on one of the helicopters, along with three others, and they all perished when the helicopter slammed into the side of a ski hill shortly after take-off.
 On August 30th, Vaughan was laid to rest next to his father at the Laurel Cemetery in Dallas, Texas.
 The service was attended by a who’s who line-up of famous musicians.

 To this day, Vaughan’s music continues to inspire a generation of blues, rock and roll, and alternative artists, most noticeably John Mayer.
-Over two decades since his death, he is still regarded as one of the most distinctive sounding guitar players in history.
+Over three decades since his death, he is still regarded as one of the most distinctive sounding guitar players in history.